-Many Canadian Non-U.S. Resident property owners often desire to transfer or convey all or part of their real estate in Washington State U.S. to another family member.
+Many Canadian Non-U.S. Resident property owners often desire to convey or gift all or part of their real property in Washington State U.S. to another family member.
 A common scenario involves a cottage and lot owned by several family members who are Tenants-In-Common, each owning an undivided interest.
 And eventually one family member does not wish to be an owner anymore.
-But what the Canadian Non-U.S. Resident property owner may not realize is that in order to convey or Deed over the Washington State U.S. real estate he or she must comply with U.S. Tax Laws.
+Or parents desire to transfer their real property to their kids before passing.
+But what the Canadian Non-U.S. Resident property owner may not realize is that in order to convey or gift over the Washington State U.S. real property he or she must comply with U.S. Tax Laws.

-Below is a brief overview of U.S. tax considerations involving a Sale or Gift of Washington State U.S. real estate by a Canadian Non-U.S. Resident property owner:
+Below is a brief overview of U.S. tax considerations involving a sale or gift of Washington State U.S. real property by a Canadian Non-U.S. Resident property owner:

 1. Sale